 Contact

-National Handyman Authority operates as a national-scope directory reference for the handyman and residential construction services sector.
-This page describes the contact structure for the directory, the geographic scope of the service coverage, and the recommended format for incoming inquiries from service seekers, listed professionals, and researchers engaging with the directory.
+National Handyman Authority operates as a national-scope provider network reference for the handyman and residential construction services sector.
+This page describes the contact structure for the provider network, the geographic scope of the service coverage, and the recommended format for incoming inquiries from service seekers, verified professionals, and researchers engaging with the provider network.

 Additional contact options

 Direct email remains the primary communication channel for National Handyman Authority.
-Inquiries routed by email are processed according to subject category — listing corrections, professional qualification disputes, regulatory framing questions, and general directory feedback each follow distinct handling workflows.
+Inquiries routed by email are processed according to subject category — provider corrections, professional qualification disputes, regulatory framing questions, and general provider network feedback each follow distinct handling workflows.

 Primary contact email: [email protected]

-The directory operates within the broader Authority Industries network.
-For matters that extend beyond the handyman services vertical — including cross-vertical construction referrals, commercial contractor directory inquiries, or network-level administrative questions — the parent network can be reached through nationalcommercialauthority.com, which coordinates the commercial construction directory structure across verticals.
+The provider network operates within the broader Professional Services Authority network.
+For matters that extend beyond the handyman services vertical — including cross-vertical construction referrals, commercial contractor provider network inquiries, or network-level administrative questions — the parent network can be reached through tradeservicesauthority.com, which coordinates the commercial construction provider network structure across verticals.

-Inquiries related to home inspection services should be directed to the National Home Inspection Authority, which maintains a parallel directory structure under the same network hierarchy.
+Inquiries related to home inspection services should be directed to the National Home Inspection Authority, which maintains a parallel provider network structure under the same network hierarchy.
 Inquiries related to broader residential renovation and remodeling services fall under the National Home Improvement Authority's scope.

 How to reach this office

 National Handyman Authority does not maintain a physical walk-in office.
-All contact is handled through the email channel listed above.
+All contact is handled through the email channel verified above.
 Response timelines vary by inquiry type:

-1. Listing correction requests — submissions identifying factual errors in a professional's listed credentials, service area, or trade category
+- Provider correction requests — submissions identifying factual errors in a professional's verified credentials, service area, or trade category

-3. Regulatory and code framing questions — questions about how the directory reflects standards from bodies such as the International Code Council (ICC) or the Occupational Safety and Health Administration (OSHA 29 CFR 1926, the construction industry safety standard)
+- Regulatory and code framing questions — questions about how the provider network reflects standards from bodies such as the International Code Council (ICC) or the Occupational Safety and Health Administration (OSHA 29 CFR 1926, the construction industry safety standard)

-4. Research and data requests — academic, journalistic, or industry research inquiries about the directory's coverage scope, classification methodology, or professional category definitions
+- Research and data requests — academic, journalistic, or industry research inquiries about the provider network's coverage scope, classification methodology, or professional category definitions

-5. General feedback — observations about directory structure, usability, or coverage gaps
+- General feedback — observations about provider network structure, usability, or coverage gaps

 Each inquiry category is handled separately.
 Bundling multiple unrelated requests into a single message delays processing across all items.